nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 ---
 id: nebari-local
-title: Local deployment with kind and Nebari
+title: Deploy Nebari on local machines
 description: Deploying Nebari on a local development environment with kind
 ---